 As detailed below, the DMA gave funding to the Bank of England in relation to the Bank of England's Asset Purchase Facility.
 The DMO and HM Treasury have agreed that, when the Asset Purchase Facility is closed, HM Treasury will reimburse the DMA for any accumulated net interest loss arising from this funding, or the DMA will transfer to HM Treasury any accumulated net interest surplus.
 The amount receivable or payable by the DMA over the course of the facility cannot be reliably estimated, but it is unlikely to be material to the accounts of the DMA.
-At 31 March 2012, the DMA recognised an amount payable to HM Treasury of less than £1 million (31 March 2011: receivable from HM Treasury less than £1 million).
+At 31 March 2013, the DMA recognised an amount payable to HM Treasury of £1 million (31 March 2012: less than £1 million).